nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-"Finance And Accounting: Master financial statement analysis techniques for technical professionals; learn to evaluate business performance using data-driven methods and accounting principles."
+"Finance And Accounting: Master financial statement analysis techniques for data-driven decision-making and accurate reporting in complex business environments."

+(Word count: ~20 words)
 *Subcategories: Financial Statement Analysis*
 *Items: 1*